 – Doesn’t account for the complexity of the customer journey

-In contrast to the first-touch attribution model, the last-touch model allocates 100% of the credit to the last marketing touchpoint.
+In contrast to the First-click attribution model, the Last-click model allocates 100% of the credit to the last marketing touchpoint.
 Even if your customers interact with multiple channels, it considers only the last thing they clicked on or saw.
 This model can be really handy when you only want to focus on the conversion, or you just want to simplify your data.

 – Useful for businesses that are focused on driving conversions

 |– Ignores the influence of other touchpoints on the conversation

 – Doesn’t account for the length and complexity of the customer journey

 3. The Last non-direct click attribution model

 The Last non-direct click attribution is really easy to understand, as the name itself says everything.
 This model gives credit to the last thing a customer saw before they bought from your store through a direct click.
 You can use this attribution when you want to focus on the channels that probably leave a strong enough brand impression that customers can search for your name right away.